Blue Badge Holder Parking on Fylde Car Parks

 - There is no time limit for parking on yellow lines in Scotland

 - Badge holders may park for free and for as long as they need to at on-street parking meters and pay-and-display machines, unless there is a traffic sign specifying a time limit for holders of Blue Badges

 - Where a time limit is in force, you must display both the Blue Badge and the special blue parking disc showing time of arrival

 - While the scheme operates throughout the UK, there are small variations in its application in England, Wales, Scotland and Northern Ireland.
 Please see the relevant website for further information.
 The information on this page relates to England unless specified

 The card clocks which come with the blue badge must be displayed when using a blue badge for disabled parking.
 The Social Services in Scotland do not issue these clocks.
-Before visiting England, or on arrival, customers from Scotland should obtain a clock from either Lancashire Social Services in Lytham or Fylde Direct (Fylde Borough Council One Stop Shop) in St Anne’s.
+Before visiting England, or on arrival, customers from Scotland should obtain a clock from either Lancashire Social Services in Lytham or Fylde Council’s One Stop Shop in St Anne’s.
 Clocks are issued free upon production of a valid blue badge.